 Specific physical conditioning is very important.
 You are not running a marathon, you are hiking up and down the side of big mountains on route to Everest.
 All of this is done with weight (6kg/12lbs) on your back.
 Some days are longer than others.

 Your endurance training and leg strength must be your top priority.
 Build from 3 hour to 6 hour hikes with elevation up and down is extremely important.
 It is not a problem to mix up your training with biking, swimming and weights.
 LEARN MORE about training for the downhill.
 The core training should on hills and stair walking up and down hills.
 You need to put on a weighted backpack, building up the weight you will carry over months of preparation.
 Likewise, you need to be training 4 to 5 times a week.
-We will walk and talk you through the best way to prepare for your Everest Base Camp Trek.
+We can help.

 3).
 What Sort of Elevation Gains Will You Cover Daily